Wanchai/ngx-capture/projects/ngx-capture/README.md

 Angular 10+ > `npm install ngx-capture`

-💪 If you like this library, please [send a message here](https://twitter.com/tmalicet) to tell me!
+💪 If you like this library, [you can buy me a coffee here!](https://ko-fi.com/wanchai_coding)

 ## Exemple